radius-project/radius/docs/content/contributing/architecture/index.md

 }
 ```

-Each resource object in the template represent on operation on an individual resource (ARM resource or Kubernetes resource).
+Each resource object in the template represent an operation on an individual resource (ARM resource or Kubernetes resource).
 For an understanding of Radius, it's important to know that we only handle operations on individual resources, not the Bicep file or ARM JSON template as a whole.
 This is also how interop between Radius types and resources of the hosting platform work deployed in the same template works - the deployment engine manages this.

 ### Radius API